Occupational Health

 Occupational health reports

 A report should include a few key elements.
-We could go into granular detail, but ultimately it needs to answer three main questions:
+Ultimately it needs to answer three main questions:

 Another important thing to consider with any occupational health report is employee rights.
-Central to this is something we haven’t mentioned yet—consent.
+Central to this is employee consent.

 The employee can withdraw their consent at any point during the process and it must stop.
-The individual also has the right to see the final report before you.
+The individual also has the right to see the final report before their employer does.
+They also have the right to refuse their employer the report.

 Occupational health referrals